 Additionally, community annoyance from impulsive noise can be assessed using C-weighted DNL.
 The relationship between C-weighted DNL and annoyance has been estimated, based on community reaction to impulsive noises over several years (Federal Interagency Committee on Noise, 1992).
-Whereas occupational sound levels are assessed in terms of hearing loss, environmental sound levels are assessed in terms of hearing loss, environmental sound levels are assessed in terms of hearing loss, and community activities, and in terms of their potential to annoy occupants of nearby land uses.
+Whereas occupational sound levels are assessed in terms of hearing loss, environmental sound levels are assessed in terms of their potential to interfere with personal, workplace, and community activities, and in terms of their potential to annoy occupants of nearby land uses.